keiththarp/Ascent-Sobriety-Tool/README.md

 ## Description

-**Ascent is a sobriety tool** that helps members track their daily mood & thoughts as well as various lengths of sobriety.
+**Ascent Sobriety Tool** helps members track their daily mood & thoughts as well as various lengths of sobriety.
 In a time where more and more people are living sober lifestyles, this app caters to those who are seeking to track continuous time as well as discontinuous time.

 For many, sobriety is nonlinear, and to think of it as such, can be detrimental to long-term growth.
 By facilitating daily reflection, Ascent is creating space for each member to process and reflect on thier emotions rather than turning to substance misuse to mask or bury feelings.